venelink/ETPC/README.md

 # ETPC
 The Extended Typology Paraphrase Corpus

+The corpus is currently at version 0.95.
+It has been updated two times since the initial update, fixing various problems (See changelog).
+Version 1.0 is expected shortly.

 Organization
 - Corpus/ : The full ETPC corpus.
 - ETPC-Neg/ : All pairs from ETPC that contain negation in at least one of the sentences.